An Istio service mesh is logically split into a data plane and a control plane.

 - Rich metrics

-This sidecar deployment allows Istio to extract a wealth of signals about traffic behavior as attributes.
-Istio can use these attributes to enforce policy decisions, and send them to monitoring systems to provide information about the behavior of the entire mesh.
+This sidecar deployment allows Istio to enforce policy decisions and extract rich telemetry which can be sent to monitoring systems to provide information about the behavior of the entire mesh.

-The sidecar proxy model also allows you to add Istio capabilities to an existing deployment with no need to rearchitect or rewrite code.
-You can read more about why we chose this approach in our Design Goals.
+The sidecar proxy model also allows you to add Istio capabilities to an existing deployment without requiring you to rearchitect or rewrite code.

 Some of the Istio features and tasks enabled by Envoy proxies include: